 - Sample Rate and Sample Format of imported files

 Audio File Formats Supported by Audacity

-The audio formats importable by Audacity as shipped are:
+The audio formats importable by Audacity with thecommand, as shipped are:

 You can install the optional FFmpeg library to import a much larger range of audio formats including AC3, AMR(NB), M4A, MP4 and WMA (if the files are not DRM-protected to work only in particular software).
 FFmpeg will also import audio from most video files or DVDs that are not DRM-protected.
 On Mac only, Audacity can import M4A, MP4 and MOV files without FFmpeg.

 - If files do not have header information (such as RAW or VOX ADPCM) or have non-standard header information, you can normally import them using .